 About This Recipe

-This summer, it’s time to savor this oh-so-refreshing Strawberry Walnut Salad, which has the goodness of fresh and juicy strawberries, toasted walnuts, sliced onions, and baby spinach.
+It has the goodness of fresh and juicy strawberries, toasted walnuts, sliced red onions, and baby spinach.
 This perfect combination is topped with a beautiful strawberry vinaigrette dressing and finished with some soft feta cheese.

 This salad is quick and easy to make and is super healthy too.
 The sweet, savory, and tangy flavors make this nutritious 10-minute salad apt for dinners, potlucks, and picnics.

-For the Salad – You will need fresh strawberries, toasted walnuts, feta cheese, baby spinach, and sliced onions.
+For The Salad – You will need fresh strawberries, toasted walnuts, feta cheese, baby spinach, and red onions.

-You can replce walnuts with other nuts like pine nuts, almonds or pecans.
-Candied walnuts also pairs well in this salad.
+You can replace walnuts with other nuts like pine nuts, almonds, or pecans.
+Candied walnuts also pair well in this salad.

 While selecting strawberries, see that they are fresh, red, and firm.
 If they have black or soft patches, don’t use them.